-Pay for performance The variable compensation is linked to the individual as well as the company performance and represents a substantial part of the overall compensation package.
-Link to strategy The performance indicators of the variable compensation are selected to create incentives to implement the defined strategic and operational goals of medmix.
-Shareholder alignment Part of the variable compensation is directly dependent on the capital market performance of the medmix share, to align the compensation of the Executive Committee with shareholder interests.
-Market practice The compensation for the Executive Committee is designed to offer a fair and competitive compensation package that is in line with market practice.
-Good corporate governance medmix is committed to the principles of good corporate governance.
+The variable compensation is linked to the individual as well as the company performance and represents a substantial part of the overall compensation package.
+The performance indicators of the variable compensation are selected to create incentives to implement the defined strategic and operational goals of medmix.
+Part of the variable compensation is directly dependent on the capital market performance of the medmix share, to align the compensation of the Executive Committee with shareholder interests.
+The compensation for the Executive Committee is designed to offer a fair and competitive compensation package that is in line with market practice. medmix is committed to the principles of good corporate governance.
 The compensation system is designed to comply with the Swiss Code of Best Practice for Corporate Governance.
-Clear structure The compensation system is structured in a clear and comprehensible manner and is transparently disclosed in the compensation report.
+The compensation system is structured in a clear and comprehensible manner and is transparently disclosed in the compensation report.